Alpha Group: Operations

 Initially, this special-purpose counter-terrorism unit was involved in delicate operations which necessitated its members have a unique skill set.
 In 1979, the Alpha Group shot a young Soviet Ukrainian, named Yuri Vlasenko, who was occupying a room in the Consular Section of the Embassy of the United States in Moscow, demanding he be granted asylum in the United States.
 He was either killed by gunfire, or by the detonation of his home-made bomb, which also slightly damaged the building.
 Throughout the 1980s, Alpha became increasingly deployed domestically to respond to a rising number of hostage taking situations, including at least two cases which involved buildings being taken over and hostages taken by violent groups of deserters from the Soviet Army, as well as other armed organizations.

+Airline hijackings were another growing security concern within the Soviet Union which Alpha were deployed to solve.
+Between the 1970 Dymshits–Kuznetsov hijacking affair and 1986, sixteen incidents of air piracy had occurred on Aeroflot flights, six in 1978 alone.
 Notably, the 1983 hijacking of Aeroflot Flight 6833 in Tbilisi, Georgian Soviet Socialist Republic, was thwarted when Alpha stormed the airplane, killing three and capturing three other hijackers who were attempting to escape to the west, which also resulted in the loss of five hostages.
+Alpha members also participated in the storming of a Tu-134 during an attempted Tu-134 hijacking by deserters at Ufa International Airport on September 20, 1986.
+The two hijackers, having previously killed two policemen in a shootout, then killed two passengers while seizing the aircraft.
+Alpha operatives stormed the plane, killing one hijacker and wounding the other.

 The unit also became involved in the ethnic conflicts throughout the Soviet Union in the late 1980s and early 1990s.
 Alpha was also used as the "spearhead" of KGB counterintelligence operations, interdicting hostile intelligence operations on Soviet territory and seizing enemy spies such as CIA agent Adolf Tolkachev in 1985.
 Two commanding officers of Group "A" were awarded the title Hero of the Soviet Union: Gen. Viktor Karpukhin and Gen. Gennady Zaitsev.